Organisations and Culture

 This module will consider the importance of innovation and entrepreneurship for organisational improvement and sustainability and will provide learners with an opportunity to develop a mindset to act entrepreneurially within existing organisational settings.
-Looking at entrepreneurial behaviours and processes, the module will encourage learners to identify and follow up on opportunities for new processes, practices, products or services to be implemented in their organisation in a practical manner.
+Looking at entrepreneurial behaviours and processes, the module will encourage learners to Investigate opportunities for innovative or entrepreneurial improvements within existing organisational settings.

 Strategic Change Management

 This module will provide learners with a critical understanding of key theories and concepts of the management and leadership of deliberate strategic change within organisations.
 The drivers of strategic change and the various types and directions of strategic change that may be available to organisations, as well as approaches to the design and implementation of change initiatives and interventions, will be examined.
 The leadership qualities and capabilities required to successfully drive through such strategic change, including in times of uncertainty, will also be explored.

 Professional Management and Leadership Practice – Negotiated Study

 A final project negotiated between the apprentice, employer and programme team, focusing on the learner’s own role as a manager and leader in the workplace.
 A work-based opportunity to synthesise the knowledge, skills and behaviours developed during the programme, this module is designed to support professionals in investigating and making changes to an aspect of their own practice or for those who wish to explore a topic of their own interest and relevance as it relates to management and leadership.